Course Syllabus

 Assessment

 Your grade will be based on two, short individual writing assignments (30%), your group project (50%), and your classroom participation (20%).
-Here is a good template to use for your assignments.
+Here is a good template Links to an external site. to use for your assignments.

 - Short writing assignment: describe a technology to a lay audience (1,000 words max)